 I fill in for my fiancée when she has to go to work.
-This typically means I get to be a stay at home dad, one to two days a week.
+This typically means I get to be a stay-at-home dad, one to two days a week.
 Initially, this was quite a learning curve for me.
-It didn’t come naturally to me performing “baby tasks” but I learned fast enough.
+It didn’t come naturally to me to perform “baby tasks” but I learned fast enough.
 I also have huge respect now for my fiancée and every mother out there.
 Looking after a child all day is no easy feat!

 Firstly, she wished she could have had her dad at home while she was growing up.
 She can see how our own daughter is thriving in our co-parenting style.